M-earnest/GitHub_practice/_sources/content/github_tutorial_collab.md

 ### Step 3: Contributor makes and commits changes

-Next, we want to to contribut to this cool project we've found.
-As we are naturally unbiased in our assesments, we will improve the ranking by the original author.
+Now we want to to contribute to this cool project we've found.
+As we are naturally unbiased in our assesments, we will improve the rankings of the original author.

-There are two ways to do this, either the proper way as described below or, as we are working with Markdown files, edit the file directly in the browser.
+There are two ways to do this, either the proper way as described below or, as we are working with Markdown files, by editing the file directly in the browser.
 Either way, we will first be creating a fork of the repo in question.

 A fork is your own indepenent copy of another repository on GitHub, letting you experiment and make changes without affecting the original project.